aiven/devportal/docs/products/opensearch/index.rst

 --------

-*Apache Lucene is a trademark of the Apache Software Foundation.*
+*Apache Lucene is a registered trademark or trademark of the Apache Software Foundation in the United States and/or other countries*
 *Elasticsearch is a trademark of Elasticsearch B.V., registered in the U.S. and in other countries.*
 *Kibana is a trademark of Elasticsearch B.V., registered in the U.S. and in other countries.*